Table of Contents

 b.
 Initial Zoom: Shows Zoom levels on the map.

 c.
-Min Circle Size: Minimum value of circle to get plotted on the map.
+Min Circle Size: Minimum circle value is to be plotted on the map.

 d.
 Max Circle Size: Maximum size of the circle to get plotted on the map.